alexandergall/bf-sde-nixpkgs/README.md

 user to collect references to packages of his choice in a single location for easy access and multiple environments can be collected in a profile.
 A profile also introduces the concept of generations and rollbacks as explained in the links given above.
-Its use in the context of the SDE package will be illustrated later in this document.

 ### Channels